 “Over Barbara Frietchie’s grave, flag of freedom and Union, wave!”

-Happy Birthday Barbara, you would never know of your international fame, but Frederick, her
+Barbara would never know of her international fame, but Frederick, Maryland, her

-residents, clustered spires and Mount Olivet have truly benefitted from it.
+residents, picturesque "clustered spires" and Mount Olivet have truly benefitted from it.

 Oh Thanksgiving, now in the rear view mirror for this year.
 This holiday certainly represents so many different things to different people: gathering with family and friends, giving thanks, hunting, eating indulgence, football, fishing and, of course, shopping with those captivated with “Black Friday.”
 For one couple interred here in Mount Olivet, Thanksgiving represented even something more than the reasons given above.
 And it’s a safe bet that trout was served alongside turkey as well.